imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-fish.md

 ---
-title: 'What does it mean to dream about fishes?'
+title: 'What Does It Mean to Dream About Fishes?'
 pubDate: '2024-07-29T05:00:00Z'
 description: 'Discover the meanings of dreaming about fish, from abundance to emotional well-being and freedom.'
 author: 'AnalyzeMyDream'